 “The title says it all: fickle human love is not the measure of God’s love.
 Williams roots our understanding of the biblical claim that ‘God is love’ in the biblical descriptions of the triune God’s being perfect in love (in himself) and acting out of love (for us).
 In contrast to the many contemporary theologians who associate God’s love with his vulnerability, Williams rightly emphasizes the sovereignty of God’s love, even when that love involves something as apparently ‘weak’ as Jesus’s death on a cross.
 For anyone wanting to learn to ‘speak Christian,’ this book will help because it rightly parses the grammar of ‘God is love.’”

-Kevin J. Vanhoozer, Research Professor of Systematic Theology, Trinity Evangelical Divinity School; author, Is There a Meaning in This Text?; The Drama of Doctrine; and Biblical Authority after Babel and Faith Speaking Understanding
+Kevin J. Vanhoozer, Research Professor of Systematic Theology, Trinity Evangelical Divinity School; author, Is There a Meaning in This Text?; The Drama of Doctrine; and Biblical Authority after Babel

 “Another book on love?
 Decidedly not.
 This book is unique in its depth and clarity.
 If you thought you knew most of what there is to know about God’s love, then do read this study and be astonished at what more there is to learn.
 What particularly moved me was how humanly impossible even the slightest knowledge of God’s love really is, yet how this very love of God for us in Christ overcomes all the obstacles we construct.
 When we begin to glimpse the depths of this love, then we can respond.
 And what should that response be?
 To love him back!”

 William Edgar, Professor of Apologetics, Westminster Theological Seminary; author, Schaeffer on the Christian Life

 “God is love.
 This book takes you into the depths of this profound and delightful truth with clarity and care.
 Here you will learn of God’s peerless, perfect, proportioned, ever-present, self-sufficient, sovereign, eternal, unchanging, passionate, all-knowing, just, and beautifying love.
 After reading this book, I found myself more moved to pray, more filled with love for the triune God, and more challenged to love others as God has loved me.”

-Jonathan Gibson, Assistant Professor of Old Testament, Westminster Theological Seminary, Philadelphia, Pennsylvania
+Jonathan Gibson, Assistant Professor of Old Testament, Westminster Theological Seminary

 “In this timely reflection on God as love, Garry Williams draws upon theology and Scripture, history and literature, current events and age-old questions to illuminate a truly tremendous subject.
 He intersperses this reflection with incisive questions for meditation and clothes the whole in plain, nontechnical language.
 And the result?
 A truly profound study of what has to be regarded as the heart of the biblical perspective about God.”